Configure Intel Wireless FEC Accelerators using SR-IOV FEC operator

 • For the VF interface, the same VFIO_TOKEN must be configured by the application.
 You can get the token using the command system helm-override-show sriov-fec-operator sriov-fec-operator sriov-fec-system.

-• To configure ACC100, N3000 and ACC200 in vfio mode, you should provide sriovFecClusterConfig with spec.physicalFunction.pfDriver: vfio-pci.
+• To configure ACC100, N3000, VRB1 and VRB2 in vfio mode, you should provide SriovFecClusterConfig or SriovVrbClusterConfig with spec.physicalFunction.pfDriver: vfio-pci.

-13. Switch between Static method configuration and Operator method.
+13. Switch from Static method configuration to Operator method.

 Postrequisites

-• See Set Up Pods to Use SRIOV to Access ACC100/ACC200 HW Accelerators.
+• See Set Up Pods to Use SRIOV to Access HW Accelerators.

-• Resource Request: The resource name for FEC VFs configured with SR-IOV FEC operator must be intel.com/intel_fec_acc100 for ACC100, intel.com/intel_fec_5g for N3000 and intel.com/intel_fec_acc200 for ACC200 when requested in a pod spec unless the resource name was modified using the system helm-override-update command.
+• Resource Request: The resource name for FEC VFs configured with SR-IOV FEC operator must be intel.com/intel_fec_acc100 for ACC100, intel.com/intel_fec_5g for N3000, intel.com/intel_fec_acc200 for VRB1 and intel.com/intel_vrb_vrb2 for VRB2 when requested in a pod spec unless the resource name was modified using the system helm-override-update command.

 • Resource request for ACC100.